richierich113/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 12-combinations script prints all possible combinations of two letters, except oo.
 The requirements are that Letters are lower cases, from a to z and One combination per line and the output should be alpha ordered, starting with aa and not print oo.
 The 13-print_float script prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.
 The 100-decimal_to_hexadecimal script converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.
+The 101-rot13 script encodes and decodes text using the rot13 encryption.
+Assume ASCII.